DigitalGeographyLab/some-origins-demo/README.md

-# Detecting country of residence from social media data: a comparison of methods
+# Detecting country of residence from social media data - Python scripts and mock data

 This repository provides supplementary information for the article *Detecting country of residence from social media data: a comparison of methods*.